Compare Mortgage Loan Options

 • Because your broker has access to multiple lenders, they can compare rates from various banks, credit unions, trust companies and alternative lenders all at once.

-• They may even have access to unadvertised rates that are significantly lower than traditional banks or credit unions.
+• They may even have access to unadvertised rates that are significantly lower than those of traditional banks or credit unions.

 2. Experienced brokers help you avoid the pitfalls